quobyte/quobyte-in-action/01_preflight/Readme.md

 - if Terraform is working to orchestrate your infrastructure

-- If Ansible is workin in your environment
+- If Ansible is working in your environment

 You should follow the numbered steps: